Things To Do In Singapore

 52 Things to do in Singapore before you die

 This list is catered to locals and has an emphasis on the lesser known activities, but we also mention some of the popular mainstream things to do.
 But what all of them have in common is being a great way to spend your time.
 Bookmark this list, share it with your friends and shove it in the face of the next person who complains that Singapore is boring.
+For foreigners visiting Singaporea for the first time, you’ll really want to read this list instead – 50 things every first visitor to Singapore must do, eat and eee.

 I am happy to call Singapore home and even happier that there is so much to do right here in our own country.
 I hope no one will complain that Singapore is boring again.
-Here's our bucket list of the 52 things to do in Singapore before you die.
+Here’s our bucket list of the 52 things to do in Singapore before you die.
+But first, a video we made going around these places!

 |#1 Walk amongst treetops at MacRitchie|||||Price: Free